simo54/airportcodes/README.md

 ![](air.gif)

-The addon fetch the details from its own server, created to handle this requests.
+The addon fetch the details from its own server, created to handle this requests in [serverAirportCode](https://github.com/simo54/serverAirportCode).